 One of Candida's vaginal neighbors is our friend L. acidophilus, which has the ability to keep the rowdy Candida in check (and thereby prevent yeast infections).
 Thus, introducing more L. acidophilus to the area when Candida is already out of control can help restore peace to the region.
 One way L. acidophilus wards off yeast infections is by producing lactic acid, which keeps the vagina's pH level low and inhospitable to Candida.

 It just so happens that L. acidophilus can be found in yogurt (as long as the container says "live cultures" on it).
-One study reviewed in JOGNN showed that eating 8 oz of yogurt daily may prevent Candida uprisings or stop them after they've started.
 If yogurt isn't your thing, taking L. acidophilus capsules also has been shown to help prevent yeast infections.
-Another study reviewed in JOGNN showed that applying yogurt directly to the vagina (about one tablespoon via an applicator) can also fight yeast infections.
+Studies have shown that applying yogurt directly to the vagina (about one tablespoon via an applicator) can also fight yeast infections.
 Some women have long recommended this method for yeast infections.
-In any case, it probably best to use plain, unsweetened yogurt, especially if it's applied topically.
-Sugar is Candida's favorite food, and according to health professionals at Oregon State University, a healthy diet low in sugar, fats, and processed foods is good first step to a healthy vagina.
+In any case, it is probably best to use plain, unsweetened yogurt, especially if it's applied topically.
+Sugar is Candida's favorite food, so a healthy diet low in sugar, fats, and processed foods is good first step to a healthy vagina.

 Although there's no hard and fast proof that yogurt will always cure a yeast infection, this natural remedy does have several advantages.
 Yogurt treatments are inexpensive, have a low risk of side effects, and don't encourage bacterial resistance.